ly4nn3/react-note-app/README.md

 This project is a single-page note-taking application built with React and TypeScript.
 The goal is to create an offline-first writing environment inspired by apps like Bear and VSCode.

-The app features a dual-sidebar layout: a narrow shortcut bar for quick actions and a resizable directory explorer for browsing notes and folders.
+The app features a dual-sidebar layout:
+- A narrow **Shortcut Bar** for quick actions
+- A **Resizable Directory Sidebar** for browsing notes and folders.

-The main editor provides a clean space for writing and will eventually include features such as auto-saving, search, and tagging.
+The main editor provides a clean writing space, with plans for features such as auto-saving, search, and tagging.

 To run the project locally:
 1. Clone this repository.